 There were three major takeaways from Bill 72, which went into effect on Friday evening: 1) restaurants are now able to sell alcohol through third-party delivery service apps like UberEats, SkipTheDishes, and CHK PLZ; 2) restaurants can now sell alcohol for consumption on premise, without customers ordering food; and 3) restaurants can now price alcohol for takeout and delivery differently than they would for consumption on-site.

-The wording of the legislation has also been massaged so that the sale of alcohol for takeout and delivery be accompanied by some form of “food” prepared by the establishment, rather than by a “meal.”
+The wording of the legislation has also been massaged so that the sale of alcohol for takeout and delivery can be accompanied by some form of “food” prepared by the establishment rather than a “meal.”

 Does that mean restaurants can now operate as “cavistes” (wine shops)?

 Not exactly.
 While restaurants in Quebec are now authorized to sell alcohol for consumption without food in their dining rooms, they are not permitted to do so for takeout or delivery.
 That means restaurants in red zones, where dining rooms remain closed, must wait until the resumption of indoor service to take advantage of this amendment to the law.
 Any restaurant that sells alcohol for takeout or delivery without food faces an $800 fine, according to the legislation.

 So, what are the rules surrounding alcohol for takeout?

 Restaurants can sell alcoholic beverages in sealed containers (e.g., wine, beer, and cider, but not hard liquor containing over 7% alcohol content, as Guilbault clarified in Friday’s hearing) for takeout or delivery, as long as some food accompanies them.

 Some of them, yes.
 Restaurant owners who conducted their own deliveries have been able to deliver alcohol with a meal since 2002, but those using third-party services were not allowed to — until now.

 What does this all mean for bars?